riceissa/dlw-tutorial-post/post.md

 [this Google Form](https://docs.google.com/forms/d/e/1FAIpQLSfWp8OZV8lT36jn9r6UwcXr1vq7ON4LkIHE5s4wHEP6vOruwg/viewform?usp=sf_link).
-The differences between the two are that the Google Form has fields for each question (more structure), can be submitted anonymously, and responses will not be shared publicly.
+The differences between the two are that the Google Form has fields for each question (more structure), can be submitted anonymously, and individual responses will not be shared publicly.

 ## Did you already know about DLW?
 Do you use it for anything?